Mobile menu toggle

 The iPod loses its display

 From Apple’s perspective, building the iPod shuffle around such a randomizing feature solved a big problem: How do you shrink the iPod past the point at which a display wouldn’t make any sense?
-The gutsy decision to ditch the iPod display proved Apple’s willingness to take risks in the name of progress and minimalism.
+The gutsy decision to ditch the device’s display proved Apple’s willingness to take risks in the name of progress and minimalism.

 This didn’t come without problems, however.
 Some users’ first-gen iPod shuffles stopped working and flashed orange and green — with no display to explain the problem.
 Documentation suggested only that an “error” had occurred.
-That meant users needed to take their devices to an Apple Store rather than solving the problem themselves.
+That meant users needed to take their music players to an Apple Store rather than solving the problem themselves.

-Nonetheless, the iPod shuffle became a massive hit for Apple.
+Nonetheless, the device became a massive hit for Apple.
 At peak production in 2005, Apple supplier Asus’ factory churned out 100,000 units a day.
 Prices ranged from $99 to $149.
 That brought the iPod — which in 2001 cost a minimum of $400 — to a whole new customer base.

 Did you own the first-gen iPod shuffle?
 What’s your favorite iPod in history?
 Leave your comments below.